google/applied-machine-learning-intensive/v2/00_prerequisites/00_introduction_to_python/slides.md

 There are multiple ways to run python:
 * You can open the interactive interpreter and type arbitrary code.
 * You can run a python file and all the code inside will get executed.
-* You can run cell fulls of Python code in a notebook environment like Colab or Jupyter.
+* You can run cells full of Python code in a notebook environment like Colab or Jupyter.
 * If you're in a notebook, you can run all the cells in order (recommended) but you can also choose to run individual cells which might lead to unexpected results.

 Source: Copyright Google